vic526tor/CN2016/README.md

 # CN2016
 This is a final project from Computer Network 2016 in NTU.
-Please read report.pdf for more details
+Please read report.pdf for more details.